On the Best Uniform Polynomial Approximation to the Checkmark Function: Introduction

 As we said, our main concern is the study of $E_n(\alpha)$ as $\alpha$ varies in $(-1,1)$, for a fixed nonnegative integer $n$.
 In the next section, the monotonicity of the alternation points as functions of the parameter $\alpha$ is established.
-In Section $3$, we show piecewise analyticity of the minimax error $E_n(\alpha)$ and prove a conjecture of Shekhtman that $E_n(\alpha)$ has a local maximum at $\alpha=0$ when $n$ is odd.
+In Section $3$ we show piecewise analyticity of the minimax error $E_n(\alpha)$ {and the alternation nodes}; the points where analyticity fails are the tips and endpoints of V-shapes.
+We also prove a conjecture of Shekhtman \cite{Shekt} that $E_n(\alpha)$ has a local maximum at $\alpha=0$ when $n$ is odd.
 In Section 4, the conjecture about the exact number of V-shapes in the graph of $E_n(\alpha)$, posed in \cite{DLT}, is resolved, which also allows us to describe the phase transitions of the alternation points.
-These phase transitions are illustrated by means of suitable numerical examples.
+These phase transitions are illustrated in Figure \ref{fig:phase} for $n=5$.